Hemp Field Irrigation

 Pumping uphill drastically reduces PSI.
 A 10 foot vertical rise, or 10 head feet, will reduce PSI by 4.3, 30 PSI would be reduced to 25.7 PSI.
 When water flows through the system, friction from the pipes and fittings further reduce PSI.
 Water meters, water filters, valves and other equipment all put a ‘drag’ on the water flow and reduce the PSI even more.

-The good news is drip tape irrigation only requires 12-20 PSI at the drip tape inlet, in fact Netafim’s literature shows full flow for their DripNet PC tape at 6 PSI, here’s the graph.
+The good news is when farming hemp, drip tape irrigation only requires 12-20 PSI at the drip tape inlet, in fact Netafim’s literature shows full flow for their DripNet PC tape at 6 PSI, here’s the graph.
 Lack of water pressure shouldn’t be a problem if the system is designed sensibly.
 Typically a 20 PSI pressure reducing valve is used in front of the drip tape to protect the system from being over-pressurized.

 Before water is sent to the fields it should run through a quality water filter and be provisioned with injection ports for fertigation and ph control.
 A water flow meter is also a tool necessary to intelligently operate an irrigation system.
 Expertise is required for proper setup and successful operation at this point, but from here it can be installed anywhere from a bare-bones low cost system to a high cost automated deluxe setup.

 Water is typically sent to the fields through a PVC main pipe.
 From there the individual zones are fed with a flexible pipe that connects to the individual drip lines laid in the rows under the plastic mulch.
 Each irrigation zone is typically from 2 to 5 acres or more, depending on factors such as water source, field grade and contours, overall system size, irrigation materials, etc. Each zone is operated by a valve, automatic valves require running station wire to the main controller, or the system can be operated with manual valves.
+Always check your state’s water and soil hemp growing requirements before starting the irrigation process.

 Great video showing installation of Netafim drip line irrigation on a very large scale without the plastic mulch.
 Shows the whole irrigation setup from the well to the drip line.